kragen/dercuano/README.md

-I’ve been hacking on this thing for 24 hours, which means that at this point it’s gone from an “afternoon hack” to a “weekend hack”, and now it’s looking kind of okay actually.
+I’ve been hacking on this thing for 24 hours, which means that at this point it’s gone from an “afternoon hack” to a “week-long hack”, and now it’s looking kind of okay actually.
 I have about 1200 individual notes to stick in here, totaling almost 5 megs compressed.
 I am about three or four doublings away from finishing the job;
-the last doubling, adding 46 documents, took less than three hours, but the last doubling, adding 21 documents, took six hours, though only the last hour was adding documents;
+the last addition, adding 50 notes, took four hours, while the last doubling, adding 46 documents, took less than three hours, though the previous doubling, adding 21 documents, took six hours, though only the last hour was adding documents;
 the previous one, adding 11 documents, took three hours;
 the doubling (well, near tripling) before that